-- Successful representation of union in front of New York State Division of Human Rights where complainant dropped all charges against union on eve of trial without union having to spend $1 toward settlement.
+- Successful representation of client in front of New York State Division of Human Rights where complainant dropped all charges against client on eve of trial without union having to spend $1 toward settlement.

 - Successfully defended benefit fund in obtaining default arbitration award on technicality which provided full relief to the client.

-- Successfully represented union in contract action against individuals and obtained full award of attorneys’ fees despite no specific provision allowing for such fees.
+- Successfully represented client in contract action against individuals and obtained full award of attorneys’ fees despite no specific provision allowing for such fees.

 - Obtained favorable litigation settlement for individual plaintiff against municipality in a disability discrimination case.